 Form Validation in Angular Rich Text Editor Component

 The Syncfusion Angular Rich Text Editor supports both template-driven and reactive forms, enabling seamless integration with Angular’s form-building technologies.
-It allows for two-way data binding, validation, and dynamic control over enabling or disabling the editor, making it ideal for capturing and managing rich text content within forms.
+It supports two-way data binding, validation, and dynamic control for enabling or disabling the editor, making it ideal for capturing and managing rich text content within forms.

-Template-driven forms use the angular directives in view to handle the forms controls.
-To enable the template-driven, import the FormsModule into corresponding app component.
+Template-driven forms use Angular directives in the view to handle form controls.
+To enable template-driven forms, import FormsModule into the corresponding app module.

-Mention the name attribute to Rich Text Editor element that can be used to identify the form element.
-To register a Rich Text Editor element to ngForm, give the ngModel to it.
-So, the FormsModule will automatically detect the Rich Text Editor as a form element.
-After that, the Rich Text Editor value will be selected based on the ngModel value.
+Add the name attribute to the Rich Text Editor element to identify the form field.
+To register the Rich Text Editor with ngForm, bind ngModel to it.
+The FormsModule will then automatically detect the Rich Text Editor as a form element.
+After that, the Rich Text Editor value will be set based on the ngModel value.

 The following example demonstrates two-way data binding with a template-driven form: